-Welcome to the Faculty of Philosopy, Lomonosov Moscow State University!
+Welcome to the Department of Philosopy at Lomonosov Moscow State University!

 We are the leading institution teaching philosophy in Russia.
-We offer our students traditional solid basis in all major areas of philosophy (ontology, epistemology, logic, philosophy of language, Classic and Modern philopsophy, ethics and aesthetics, religious studies), as well as access to the most recent developments in philosophy and practical areas in high demand (such as anthropoligy, ethics, aesthetics, political theory, communication and public relations).
-Our traditional strengths in logic and ontology and epistemology and the history of philosophy — especially Russian philosophy.
+We offer our students traditional solid basis in all major areas of philosophy (ontology, epistemology, logic, philosophy of language, Classic and Modern European philopsophy, Russian philosophy, ethics and aesthetics, religious studies), as well as access to the most recent developments in philosophy and practical areas in high demand (such as anthropoligy, ethics, aesthetics, political theory, communication and public relations).
+Traditional strengths of our faculty lie in logic, ontology, epistemology, and the history of philosophy — especially Russian philosophy.

 More than 50 foreign students from 19 countries around the world study at the Faculty of Philosophy.
 We offer Bachelors (4 years full time), Masters (2 years full time) and PhD (3 years full time) degree programs in four main areas of study:

 - Cultural Studies

 Department of Philosophy is one of the three original departments of Lomonosov Moscow State University, established at its foundation in 1755.
 In the original project of the University drafted by Mikhail Lomonosov, philosophy as a system of universal knowledge embodied the gist of university education.
 This general approach is still relevant today, in the era of interdisciplinary studies and specific emphasis on social and moral criteria of progress.